Staff, supply chain shortages affect local Sharon diner

 Prior to a few months ago, the booths would’ve been filled with customers enjoying breakfast here at Donna’s Diner, but now they remain empty before 11 a.m. due to staffing issues.

-Donna’s Diner on West State Street in Sharon is not offering breakfast for the first time in its’ ten years.
+Donna’s Diner on West State Street in Sharon is not offering breakfast for the first time in its 10 years.

 Laura Ackley, general manager of Donna’s Diner, said they’re having a tough time finding the staff and supplies to operate the diner as usual.